epfl-sti/wordpress.theme/readme.txt

 ## Installation

-- Download the epflsti folder from GitHub or from sti.epfl.ch
+- Download the understrap folder from GitHub or from understrap.com
-- IMPORTANT: If you download it from GitHub make sure you rename the "epflsti-master.zip" file just to "epflsti.zip" or you might have problems using child themes !!
+- IMPORTANT: If you download it from GitHub make sure you rename the "understrap-master.zip" file just to "understrap.zip" or you might have problems using child themes !!
 - Upload it into your WordPress installation subfolder here: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes
-- Activate the EPFL STI theme
+- Activate the UnderStrap theme

 ## Developing With npm, Gulp and SASS and [Browser Sync][1]

 ### Installing Dependencies
 - Make sure you have installed Node.js and Browser-Sync* (* optional, if you wanna use it) on your computer globally
-- Then open your terminal and browse to the location of your EPFL STI copy
+- Then open your terminal and browse to the location of your UnderStrap copy
-- Run: `$ npm install` and then: `$ ./node_modules/gulp/bin/gulp.js`
+- Run: `$ npm install` and then: `$ gulp copy-assets`

 ### Running
 To work and compile your Sass files on the fly start:

-- `$ ./node_modules/gulp/bin/gulp.js watch`
+- `$ gulp watch`

 Or, to run with Browser-Sync: